mnibert7598/dataviz_final_project/README.md

 Learn more about me from my [profile](https://github.com/mnibert7598)

-The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020.
+The following is a sample of visualizations I created from the three projects I worked on during my semester in the _"Data Visualization and Reproducible Research"_ course offered at Florida Polytechnic University in Fall 2020.

-## Project 01
+## Project 01: Exploring US Births

-In the `project_01/` folder you can find... _[short description of your revised project goes here]_
+In the `project_01/` folder you can find

 **Sample data visualization:**